nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### C.4 High Availability Setup

 In production systems it's rarely acceptable to have a single point of failure.
 Security server supports provider side high availability setup via so called internal load balancing mechanism.
-The setup works so that the same member / member class / member code / subsystem / service code is configured on multiple security servers and X-Road will then route the request to the server that responds the fastest.
+The setup works so that the same member / member class / member code / subsystem / service code is configured on multiple Security Servers and X-Road will then route the request to the server that responds the fastest.
 Note that this deployment option does not provide performance benefits, just redundancy.

 ![Security server high-availability setup](img/ig-ss_high_availability.svg)

 ### C.5 Load Balancing Setup

 Busy production systems may need scalable performance in addition to high availability.
 X-Road supports external load balancing mechanism to address both of these problems simultaneously.
-A load balancer is added in front of a security server cluster to route the requests based on selected algorithm.
+A load balancer is added in front of a Security Server cluster to route the requests based on selected algorithm.
 This deployment option is extensively documented in \[[IG-XLB](#Ref_IG-XLB)\].

 ![Security server load balancing setup](img/ig-ss_load_balancing.svg)

 ### C.6 Summary

-The following table lists a summary of the security server deployment options and indicates whether they are aimed for development or production use.
+The following table lists a summary of the Security Server deployment options and indicates whether they are aimed for development or production use.

 | Deployment               | Dev  | Prod  |
 |--------------------------|------|-------|